StefanSchubert/sabi/README.md

 * openAPI (Swagger)

 ### Client site
 As you desire, the server API will be open, so that everyone might develop their own client or interface their existing product against sabi.
 However to start with this project involves a

-* JSF based WebClient
+* JSF2.3 based WebClient
+** Primefaces 6.x
+* Spring-Boot-Application

+Why JSF and not some current modern framework like angular?
+In fact it took me quite a while to came to a decision here.
+The two main reasons are:

+* I don't believe that the traffic will be that big, that the server (though a rasperryPi at the beginnig) can't handle it, so that I need to shift the resources (session, logic) rather to the client side.
+* Though since 2014-2017 it became rather quite around JSF (at least according the web barometers), I see today more JSF based applications in business life, that needs maintenance than writing new angular ones.
+So I deceided to improve my skills in JSF again.

 ### Server side
 * Spring-Boot-Application